 True Christian Stories

 Welcome!
-Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, and God's love and blessings).
-This is from the 80s about a three-year-old's perception of giving offerings to the Lord.
+Here's another true Christian story from my collection of things that have really happened to me.
+This is a cute story from the 80s about a three-year-old's perception of giving offerings to the Lord.

 "Do You Bury It?"

 (A Child's Offering Story)

 Copyright © 2000 by Debra K. Matthews.
 All rights reserved

 One of the most fun age groups to teach is the two- to three-year-olds.
 Everything you tell them is new and exciting to them.
 Plus, they can come up with some of the cutest thoughts and ideas on why things are the way they are.

 Back in the eighties, I had one very thoughtful little three-year-old who really enjoyed money.
 The slightest mention of it and she would perk right up and be all ears, wondering what we were going to say about it, and maybe how she could earn some herself.

 One day, I was telling the class about tithing and giving offerings.
 'Annie' (not her real name) sat listening attentively as I explained about bringing our presents of money to Jesus.
 Her little brow was knit deeply and I could tell she was really thinking about that.
 Finally, she looked at me very earnestly and asked, "If Jesus is in heaven, how do you get the money to Him?
 Do you dig a hole in the ground and bury it?"

 The simple truth and innocence of that question took me back for a second.
 "No," I answered, with a big grin.
 "God has a very special way that we get the money to Him, Annie.